SalesforceLabs/survey-force/readme.md

      i.
 Create a public group and add the survey site user.
      i.
 Grant read access to case and contact to this group by creating 2 sharing rules [Check this thread for further information.](http://boards.developerforce.com/t5/Force-com-Labs-Development-and/Survey-Force-Question/m-p/407457#M1197)

+ ## Extra Notes
+ Following notes were posted by "Cynthia Chen" on https://appexchange.salesforce.com/listingDetail?listingId=a0N30000003I2gDEAS&revId=a0S3A00000Jk9SvUAJ&tab=r

+ 1. Error on viewing the report results of the survey: error messages "The report ID and the developer name are not defined.
+Provide either the report ID or the developer name for the report that contains the chart." and "List has no rows for assignment to SObject"
+- It is because the user has no permission to see the report "Survey with Questions and Responses“, just share the report folder to the user will solve this error.
+If want to share this report to all internal users, create a Public Group and add All Internal Users will be OK.
+(Enable automatic access to records using role hierarchies for public groups by selecting Grant Access Using Hierarchies when creating the group.
+However, don’t use this option if you’re creating a public group with All Internal Users as members.)(The all internal user group is created only after portals/community are enabled.)

+2. If want put image in the survey title and bottom and let the survey taker see the iamges,
+- Sites > SurveyForcePublicSite > Public Access Settings > Field-Level Security > look for the survey object > view > give reading permissions to the header： Survey Header